Investment Treaties, International regulatory cooperation

 Project Lead/Expert Reports

-Institute for Agricultural Policy (University of Bonn), Training programme of WTO negotiators from developing countries at the European Institute for Public Administration (EIPA), EU as an arctic actor (SWP), Comprehensive Economic and Trade Agreement (Bundestag), Agricultural Policy and Impact Africa (EU Commission) current: Sustainability challenges of the EU-Mercosur-Agreement (report for the European Parliament)
+Sustainability covered by agricultural policy (University of Bonn), Training programme of WTO negotiators from developing countries at the European Institute for Public Administration (EIPA), EU as an arctic actor (SWP), Comprehensive Economic and Trade Agreement (Bundestag), Agricultural Policy and Impact Africa (EU Commission), Sustainability challenges of the EU-Mercosur-Agreement (report for the European Parliament)

 The European Council has granted Ukraine candidate status.
 Despite political momentum, the road into the EU will be long and arduous.
 What challenges do the EU and Ukraine face in preparing for accession and eventual admission?
 This 360 Degrees was coordinated by Nicolai von Ondarza.